Gunjan-MRao/Gunjan_Mahadeva_Rao_7005SCN_Coursework/README.md

 Notes:

-- No credentials or API key are needed (the folder is shared "anyone with the link"); `gdown` is the only extra dependency.
+- No credentials are needed (the folder is shared "anyone with the link"); `gdown` is the only extra dependency.
 - Only the files actually used are downloaded (~500MB): the `.csv` publication of each month rather than its `.xls`/`.xlsx` duplicate, and only `main.csv`/`awards.csv`/`awards_suppliers.csv` from each year of the Contracts Finder export (the other 10 files per year are large and unused).
 Downloads are cached in `data/_raw_staging/` (gitignored), so re-runs only fetch what is missing.
 - Anonymous Drive access is rate-limited, so a first full run may log per-file failures and retries; individual failures are skipped rather than aborting the run, and simply re-running the module fills the gaps.
-- Despite the historical `_clean.csv` filenames, Phase 1's outputs are **consolidated raw**, rather than analytically clean: the stage only concatenates monthly files and standardises column names.
+- Despite the `_clean.csv` filenames, Phase 1's outputs are **consolidated raw**, rather than analytically clean: the stage only concatenates monthly files and standardises column names.
 All cleaning (dropna, mixed date parsing, amount coercion, deduplication) remains in `loaders.py`/`clean_merge.py`.

 **Contracts Finder caveat.** The Drive archive contains the *full UK national* Contracts Finder export (~50,000–77,000 notices per year across every public-sector buyer), rather than a health-only extract.
 Phase 1 therefore applies a keyword filter (`nhs|health|hospital|clinical|ambulance|blood|commissioning support|...` against buyer name, tender title and description) to define a health-sector subset.
 This is a documented **best-effort reconstruction** of the original bespoke extract rather than a byte-exact replay: it recovers 99.9% of the rows in the original `contracts_clean.csv` but is deliberately broader, admitting adjacent health buyers (Public Health England, DHSC, Health Education England, devolved health boards) excluded by the original extract.
 Contract-notice row counts consequently differ from the legacy file; trust-spend rows and all Isolation Forest anomaly statistics are unaffected because `load_contracts_finder()` contributes only `record_type == "contract_notice"` rows and the detector is trained and scored on trust spend only.
 See `docs/dissertation_sections.md` → "Phase 1" for the full quantified comparison and limitation statement.